Columbia Medical Malpractice Lawyer

 Furthermore, a plaintiff and their attorney should define whether their lawsuit is a medical malpractice suit, or merely a personal injury claim.
 The reason for this is because there are caps on certain types of damages for medical malpractice lawsuits that can have ramifications for the amount of financial compensation a plaintiff could receive.

-Which Damages are Capped in a Medical Malpractice Claim?
+Which Damages are Capped in a Medical Malpractice Claim in Columbia, Mo.?

 When a plaintiff brings a medical malpractice lawsuit, the legal terminology for the financial award they pursue is called damages.
 Three types of damages a plaintiff can pursue are economic, non-economic, and punitive.
 Under Missouri law, however, the non-economic type has a cap on how much a plaintiff may be awarded, and this amount has changed in recent years.